Additional New York Giants Info

-The Giants entered the off season needing help all over the place on offense, but their biggest need was the offensive line.
+The Giants entered the 2017 off-season needing help all over the place on offense, but their biggest need was the offensive line.
 They started by going out and signing guard Geoff Schwartz.
 They also drafted Colorado State center Weston Richburg, who will be penciled in as the week one starter at center.
-They also needed help at wide receiver, and added former LSU standout Odell Beckham Jr. They replenished their running back depth with the nation’s leading rusher from 2013, Boston College running back Andre Williams.
+They also needed help at wide receiver and added former LSU standout Odell Beckham Jr. They replenished their running back depth with the nation’s leading rusher from 2013, Boston College running back Andre Williams.

 Giants Football Owner Changed The Face Of The NFL